THE HEALTH OF

 We are delighted to be hosting the Why Sports Health and Inactivity 2022 Conference at The Royal Society of Medicine, London.

 Steeped in history, 1 Wimpole Street was built in 1909 as larger premises for the Royal Society of Medicine and was officially opened by King George V and Queen Mary in the same year.

 Today, the building plays host to a whole range of events, from meetings and product launches to conferences.

 Preserving the grandeur of old whilst embracing modern technology, 1 Wimpole Street has established itself as one of the leading meeting, conference, and event venues in central London.

-With a central London address, 1 Wimpole Street is conveniently located for guests traveling from within London and further afield.
+With a central London address, 1 Wimpole Street is conveniently located for guests travelling from within London and further afield.
 Moments from the hustle and bustle of the world-famous Oxford Street, with its bars, restaurants, and shops, delegates have plenty of things to do come post-event!